 "As a farmer, my goal is not only to farm productively but also sustainably.
 With STALLKRAFT, I can achieve both.
 Our customers, who regularly buy products directly from the farm, appreciate the visible commitment to animal welfare and the reduced odor nuisance."

-As soon as it gets damp in the pigsty, the problems begin.
+As soon as it gets damp in the pigsty, the problem begins.
 Ammonia rises, germs multiply, animals become more susceptible to respiratory problems and skin diseases.
 And the smell is there.

 The most important property of STALLKRAFT in the pigsty is therefore its absorbency.
 Zeolite and lime together keep the floor dry – dry means: less odor, fewer germs, healthier animals.